-It may just feel like days ago when your best friend was just a puppy romping around and now you wake up to find a white muzzled friend, with a touch of arthritis but still happy to see you around.
-It is a very sad fact to acknowledge this, but our furry friends are very short lived compared to our life span.
-Indeed, humans are capable of outliving a lot of pets but when each pet gets old it almost feels like an unacceptable fact that somehow always feels to come all too soon.
+It may just feel like days ago when your best friend was just a puppy romping around, and now you wake up to find a white muzzled friend, with a touch of arthritis but still happy to see you around.
+It is a very sad fact to acknowledge this, but our furry friends are very short-lived compared to our own life span.
+Indeed, humans are capable of outliving a lot of pets, but when each pet gets old it almost feels like an unacceptable fact that somehow always feels to come all too soon.

 Many pet owners indeed have a hard time accepting the fact that their beloved pets will cross the rainbow bridge soon.
-What really makes it worse, is that dogs unlike humans are unable to express with words what is going on mentally, physically and spiritually, often leaving their owners with the heavy load of deciding for them.
+What really makes it worse is that dogs—unlike humans—are unable to use words to express what is going on mentally, physically, and spiritually, leaving their owners with the heavy load of deciding for them.

-It would all be much easier if dogs could simply drift into better life in sleep, but unfortunately, this is not always the case.
-It is up to the owner therefore to decide if and when that much dreaded appointment should be scheduled.
+It would all be much easier if dogs could simply drift into a better life in sleep, but unfortunately, this is not always the case.
+It is up to the owner, therefore, to decide if and when that much-dreaded appointment should be scheduled.

 Some dogs express their will to go on their own.
 Attentive dog owners will notice the dog giving up on life.
 This can be a lack of that special spark in the eyes or an absence of a tail wag.
 It could be a lack of interest in the dog's favorite food or a sudden withdrawal from wanting to be pet.